Tired of paying fees when making trades in Canada? Wealthsimple might have finally come up with a solution to this.

 - You only have a small amount to invest since there is $0 minimum balance required.

 - You want to invest as cheaply as possible.

 - You want a robust trading platform where you can invest in all investment products, such as bonds and international equities.

 - You want to invest in registered funds that are not your TFSA or RRSP.

 It’s awesome to see some more fintech choices for Canadian consumers.
 Wealthsimple Trade is leading the charge to a more fair playing field for DIY stock investors.

 I admire Wealthsimple’s commitment to its customers.
 The company genuinely seems to care about its customers and is aggressive in providing low-fee options for them.
 Unlike the big banks and mutual fund companies of Canada.

 A similar company I feel it is comparable to is Vanguard.
-Both companies are doing their best at providing Canadians with better investing options.
+Both companies are doing their best to provide Canadians with better investing options.

-It’s time to take the power back as consumers.
+It’s time to take power back as consumers.
 Saving on fees is a great start.